khadas/khadas_docs/android/source/vim4/UpgradeViaUSBCable.md

 {% endnote %}

-## Check The USB Driver
+## Check the USB driver

-You must now place your VIM board into "Upgrade Mode".See [VIM1](/android/vim1/BootIntoUpgradeMode.html)/[VIM2](/android/vim2/BootIntoUpgradeMode.html)/[VIM3](/android/vim3/BootIntoUpgradeMode.html) to enter Upgrade Mode.
-Check to see if Ubuntu has detected your VIM1/VIM2 as a connected USB-device.
+Put your SBC into "upgrade mode".
+See instructions for [VIM1](/android/vim1/BootIntoUpgradeMode.html)/[VIM2](/android/vim2/BootIntoUpgradeMode.html)/[VIM3](/android/vim3/BootIntoUpgradeMode.html)/[VIM4](/android/vim4/BootIntoUpgradeMode.html) to enter upgrade mode.
+After entering "upgrade mode", check to see if Ubuntu has detected your SBC as a connected USB-device.

 ```bash
 $ lsusb | grep Amlogic
 BUS 002 Device 036: ID 1b8e:c003 Amlogic, Inc.
 ```
-The message above means that your VIM is connected and recogized by Ubuntu.
+The message above means that your SBC is connected and recognized by Ubuntu.

-## How to burn an Image on Ubuntu
+## Flash an image
-There are two commands that be used to burn image: `burn-tool` and `aml-burn-tool`.
+There are two commands that be used to flash: `burn-tool` and `aml-burn-tool`.

-For example: Burn image for VIM3
+For example: Flash image for VIM3

 * General command `burn-tool`: